TurBoss/blt/doc/tree.rst

   **-postcommand** *cmdPrefix*
     Invoke *cmdPrefix* for each matching node.
-Before *cmdPrefix* is invoked, the ID of the node is appended.
+Before *cmdPrefix* is invoked, the node ID is appended.
 You can control processing by the return value of *cmdPrefix*.
 If *cmdPrefix* generates an error, processing stops and the **find** operation returns an error.
 But if *cmdPrefix* returns **break**, then processing stops, no error is generated.
 If